 - Chinese company meets foreign trading standard ask to see the certification

 - Re-test goods independently in China before goods leave China

 Goods manufactured in these export areas do allow the goods to be sold in the Chinese market.
 To overcome this, relocating manufacturing maybe be required or exporting and reimporting the goods often occurs.

-** Please note: freight train are now running once a week to China.
+** Please note: freight trains are now running once a week to and from China to Europe.
 This is a more exceptive service than shipping by sea.
 It only takes three weeks.
-This compares with five weeks by ship freighter, for more information...

 Last modified: June 2019